 Treasury shares

-While shares are held in treasury, any associated voting rights are suspended, and they are treated as if they had been cancelled for most tax purposes.
+While shares are held in treasury, any associated voting rights are suspended and treated as cancelled for most tax purposes.

 If a company has treasury shares and then undertakes a bonus issue of shares, it can decide whether or not to issue bonus shares in respect of the treasury shares, as well as to the other relevant shareholders.
 If it chooses to issue bonus shares in respect of treasury shares, these bonus shares are then also held in treasury and are similarly devoid of voting rights while they are held in treasury.